alx-sch/inception/README.md

     ⚠️ **Note on GitHub Codespaces:**

     Due to a specific incompatibility between this container and the Codespaces runtime, `docker exec` may fail.
-The following steps provide a reliable workaround by connecting directly to the database from the Codespaces terminal:
+Connecting directly to the database from the Codespaces terminal is a reliable workaround:

     ```bash
     mysql -h 127.0.0.1 -u wp_user -p wordpress